DPDK/dpdk/doc/guides/sample_app_ug/quota_watermark.rst

 EAL and Drivers Setup
 ^^^^^^^^^^^^^^^^^^^^^

-The EAL arguments are parsed at the beginning of the MAIN() function:
+The EAL arguments are parsed at the beginning of the main() function:

 .. code-block:: c